EXing/ORB_SLAM2/README.md

-# Update for unpacked ROB_SLAM with pcl view repo
+# ORB_SLAM with dense map and kinect2 support

 ## build: